 The Camargue is France’s sunniest region, combining open landscapes, traditional villages, walled crusader towns, modern resorts and ancient fishing ports.

 The region is famous for its pink flamingos, black bulls and white horses, tended by the exotic local cowboys or ‘gardiens’.
 For miles only white sandy beaches separate the Mediterranean from the canals and lagoons that you cruise through.

-We offer four boat bases in the Camargue, with a number of one-way and out-and-back routes for both cruiser boats and Penichette boats.
+We offer five boat bases in the Camargue, with a number of one-way and out-and-back routes for both cruiser boats and Penichette boats.
 Perhaps enjoy the south of France sunshine on a late or early season Camargue boating holiday.